mosesogwo/Battleship/README.md

  - Clone this repository to your local machine using ```git clone git@github.com:mosesogwo/Battleship.git```.

  - Run ```cd battleship``` to move into the app directory.

+ - Run ```npm install``` to install all dependencies.

  - Open the ```dist/index.html``` file in your browser.

+## Testing

+To run tests in this project, follow the following steps.
+- From the project directory, run `npm install` from the terminal to ensure that all dependencies are installed.

+- Run `npm run test` to run all tests

 ## Authors